m4heshd/ufc-ripper/README.md

 ## Installation

 > [!NOTE]
-> UFC Ripper is currently only available for Windows and Linux systems, only in `x64`.
-It can also be run on the cloud
+> UFC Ripper is available on all major platforms (Windows, Linux, macOS), in both `x64` and `arm64` targets.
+It can also
-> as a docker container.
+> run on the cloud as a Docker container.

 ### Desktop